ec-jrc/lisflood-lisvap/3_LISVAP_installation/index.md

 LISVAP module is distributed as a [python pip package](https://pypi.org/project/lisflood-lisvap/) and regularly published to pypi repository.
 Pip is the tool to install python packages/libraries into your python environment, and it manages versions and dependencies.

-Ensure you have a recent Python distribution (>=3.5 works) for your system [from this page](https://www.python.org/downloads/release/python-2716/) along with the pip tool (which is usually already installed).
+Ensure you have a recent Python distribution (>=3.8 works) for your system [from this page](https://www.python.org/downloads/release/python-2716/) along with the pip tool (which is usually already installed).
-LISVAP works also with Python 2.7 but keep in mind that its support will be dropped late in 2020.

-Pip will install LISVAP python dependencies as well but you still need to compile and install PCRaster and its python interface manually.
+Pip will install LISVAP python dependencies as well but if you install LISVAP < 1.4.0 you still need to compile and install PCRaster and its python interface manually.
 For details on how to install PCRaster the reader is referred to the PCRaster installation guide [for Windows](http://pcraster.geo.uu.nl/quick-start-guide/) or [Linux](http://pcraster.geo.uu.nl/getting-started/pcraster-on-linux/).